//this is the mailchimp popup form //ShareThis code for sharing images

 Other features may include artificial intelligence for sourcing, resume parsing, candidate matching, and integration with job boards and other recruitment platforms to support the recruiting team.

-Another standout technology is improved onboarding capabilities to help companies integrate new hires in a remote or hybrid work environment.
+Another standout technology is improved onboarding capabilities, which help companies integrate new employees into a remote or hybrid work environment.

 To create a consistent experience, companies can now use templated workflows (hosted in onboarding software) to assign orientation sessions, training, and introductions to the company's policies and procedures.
 Many platforms also connect new employees with key colleagues, and a mentor or buddy to help them acclimate to their new role, company culture, and work environment.